Winston Duke: Career

-Duke has supporting roles in Marvel Cinematic Universe's Black Panther (2018) and Avengers: Infinity War (2018) and a brief role in Avengers: Endgame (2019) as M'Baku.
-Wesley Morris of The New York Times named his performance in Black Panther as one of the best in 2018, describing him as "funny, shameless [and] imposing".

-In 2019, Duke starred in the blockbuster horror film Us, directed by Jordan Peele.
-In October 2019, Duke signed on to headline in the upcoming Apple TV+ drama series Swagger, but was replaced by O'Shea Jackson Jr. due to an injury suffered on-set in February 2020.
-In September, Duke was named Actor of the Year by GQ Australia.
+In 2019, Duke starred in the hit horror film Us, directed by Jordan Peele.
+In October 2019, Duke signed on to headline in the Apple TV+ drama series Swagger, but due to an injury suffered on-set in February 2020, he was replaced by O'Shea Jackson Jr. In September, Duke was named Actor of the Year by GQ Australia.
 He starred in Nine Days (2020), directed by Edson Oda, as a manager who interviews unborn souls and selects them to live on Earth.
 In March 2020, he starred alongside Mark Wahlberg in the Netflix thriller Spenser Confidential.

-On October 24, 2021, Duke received the Maverick Award at the Newport Beach Film Festival.
+On 24 October 2021, Duke received the Maverick Award at the Newport Beach Film Festival.
 It was reported in July 2021 that Duke would be playing Bruce Wayne/Batman in the Spotify podcast audio drama Batman Unburied, which was released in 2022.
 Although Duke worried that backlash from fans about a Black actor playing Wayne would surface, his role was instead met with support and intrigue.
 Duke reprised his role as M'Baku in Black Panther: Wakanda Forever (2022).
-He appeared in the latest Savage X Fenty fashion show.
+He has appeared in a Savage X Fenty fashion show.